-I have a handful of employees and subcontractors I work with who do things like invoicing, keyword research, directory listing inconsistency cleanup, building out social media profiles, implement my recommendations on web pages, web design of new pages, etc. As well, I frequently refer clients to colleagues whose work I know well and trust thoroughly–for things like paid search, Google shopping feed work, PR, link-building, content creation, etc.
+We have a few subcontractors we work with who do things like graphic design, implement our recommendations on web pages, web design of new pages, building out social media profiles, etc. As well, we frequently refer clients to colleagues whose work we know well and trust thoroughly–for things like PPC, Google shopping feed work, PR, link-building, content creation, etc.

 At all times you’ll know the names and contact info of the people doing the work for you.

-I don’t answer unscheduled phone calls.
-I recognize I bill at a fairly high hourly rate, and don’t think it’s fair to take a call when I’m in the middle of doing work for another client.
-Even if I stop and restart my task timer, there’s often a substantial amount of time involved in getting my head back around what I was looking at for that client, and they shouldn’t have to pay for that extra time.
+Communicating With UsWe don’t answer unscheduled phone calls.
+We recognize that we bill at a fairly high hourly rate, and don’t think it’s fair to take a call when we’re in the middle of doing work for another client.
+Even if we stop and restart the task timer, there’s often a substantial amount of time involved in getting my head back around what we were looking at for that client, and they shouldn’t have to pay for that extra time.

-I typically fill my calendar solid about two weeks out with tasks and appointments for calls with clients.
-I try to leave a little bit of unscheduled time to handle “stuff that just comes up”.
+We typically fill my calendar solid about two weeks out with tasks and appointments for calls with clients.
+We try to leave a little bit of unscheduled time to handle “stuff that just comes up”.
 Some weeks that works better than others!

-After the initial keyword research, site audit, on-page recommendations, and some coaching calls, you’re not really going to need me going forwards on a monthly basis.
-You should stop spending money on people like me!
+After the initial keyword research, site audit, on-page recommendations, and some coaching calls, you’re not really going to need us going forwards on a monthly basis.
+You should stop spending money on people like Michael and Derek!

-You WILL need to do ongoing marketing work, of course–involving people with better marketing skills than I, PR experts, content writers, etc. Do outreach, get yourself written up in the paper or an industry blog, or do a guest article for another site.
-I’ll coach you on getting started with that, and help you figure out how to find the right experts for that kind of work, but it’s not me, and it’s not SEO: it’s regular PR and marketing.
+You WILL need to do ongoing marketing work, of course–involving people with better marketing skills than us, PR experts, content writers, etc. Do outreach, get yourself written up in the paper or an industry blog, or do a guest article for another site.
+We’ll coach you on getting started with that, and help you figure out how to find the right experts for that kind of work, but it’s not us, and it’s not SEO: it’s regular PR and marketing.

-Many (maybe most) of my clients come back to me on an occasional basis with little questions, or looking for a review after a major website update…things like that.
-No problem–my invoicing and time tracking system bills by the minute, so you can get an answer to a 5-minute question without breaking the bank.
-And if it’s really quick, I won’t bother charging at all.
+Many (maybe most) of my clients come back to us on an occasional basis with little questions, or looking for a review after a major website update…things like that.
+No problem–our invoicing and time tracking system bills by the minute, so you can get an answer to a 5-minute question without breaking the bank.
+And if it’s really quick, we won’t bother charging at all.